cicatriz/drjekyll/README.md

 See http://jekyllrb.com for information about using Jekyll.
 Within your posts, you can create a link to a citation using `{% cite citekey %}`.
-Replacing "citekey" with the Papers citekey
+Replacing "citekey" with the Papers citekey (which can be inserting using Paper's ctrl, ctrl shortcut if enabled).

 ### Adding highlights

 1. In Papers, File > Export... > Notes
-2. Save as `highlights.txt` in the root directory with the `Plain text` format
+2. Save as `highlights.txt` in the root directory with the "Plain text" format

 ### Adding notes